 Interacting with a Moonbeam Node Using MetaMask¶

-This guide outlines steps for using a self-contained Moonbeam dev node to send tokens between EVM accounts with MetaMask.
+This guide outlines steps for connecting MetaMask to a self-contained Moonbeam standalone node, to send tokens between accounts.
 If you haven’t already set up your own local dev node, refer to this tutorial or follow the instructions in the GitHub repository.

 You can interact with Moonbeam in two ways: using Substrate RPC endpoints, or by using Web3-compatible RPC endpoints.
 The latter endpoints are currently being served from the same RPC server as the Substrate RPCs.
 In this tutorial, we will use the Web3 RPC endpoints to interact with Moonbeam.

 Install the MetaMask Extension¶